Genealogy in Bellosguardo

 S. MICHELE ARCANGELO – P.zza XX Settembre

-(Remember that archives are not open to public and officers and priests are not required by law to give you access to the local archives)
+Remember that archives are not open to the general public and officers or priests are not required by law to grant direct access to the records.

-If you need a professional help from our local genealogist in Bellosguardo area , write to bellosguardo@italianside.com or fill the form here.
+If you need professional support from our local genealogist in the Bellosguardo area, write to bellosguardo@italianside.com or fill the form here.
+Our expert will study your request and reply with a research plan and a quote tailored to your family history.

-Here below you can read the messages received from other visitors in Bellosguardo forum:
+Messages from other visitors in Bellosguardo

 I have a dilemna.
 My grandmother was born in 1889.
 I found a marriage for her parents in 1905 (civil registry).
 Handwritten on the bottom of this marriage document was written that there were three children born prior to this marriage, my grandmother was one of them as you can see by the date I gave for her birth.
 Also on this document my grandmother’s last name was that of her mother.
 The second born had a surname given to him and the last born had the surname of the groom.
 However from what Italian I could translate it appears that the groom admitted he was the father of the three.
 I think.